AnujGupta-2674/Blogify/README.md

 # Blogify 📜

-A full-stack blogging web application where users can create, edit, and delete blog posts, interact via likes and communicate in real-time via messaging.
+A full-stack blogging web application where users can create, edit, and delete blog posts, interact via likes and add friends to collaborate and communicate in real-time via messaging.

 ![Blogify Logo](./client/public/blogify-logo.png)